StJustReckoning/riotprompt/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.
-Test.

 ## 📄 License

-MIT License - see [LICENSE](LICENSE) for details.
+Apache-2.0 License - see [LICENSE](LICENSE) for details.

 ---